 Moreover, the distinction between industrial and residential schools was fading amid criticism that neither achieved much in the way of teaching meaningful skills or trades.
 Finally, in 1923, this nominal distinction was abolished and both institutions became residential schools.

 First Nations were a prime target of the Indian Residential Schools, the education system this guide explores in detail.
 For years, they made up the majority of the populations subjected to these schools.
 For the Inuit, residential schools began much later than in other parts of Canada.
 For decades, the government chose not to address the economic and social challenges facing the Inuit people.
 When it did so, it implemented the same educational policy it had implemented elsewhere.
 It was not until 1951, when the first school opened in Chesterfield Inlet, that the Canadian government became more involved.
 With declining income from fur and fishing, the government feared the Inuit people would require state assistance.
-As a result, it started to force Inuit children into residential schools or hostels, which were smaller student residences.7 Western education, the government believed, would help the Inuit help themselves.
-By June 1964, under growing pressure and threats from the government, nearly 4,000 Inuit children, or 75% of youths aged 6 to 15, were attending residential schools.8
+As a result, it started to force Inuit children into residential schools or hostels, which were smaller student residences.

 The vast distances between communities in the region added to what was, anyway, a tragic experience for most attendees of residential schools.
 In the most glaring example, in the Arctic and Sub-arctic regions, students were taken from their families, flown hundreds of kilometres away, and were hardly ever able to see their parents again.